 The world has seldom wanted for campaigns that were recognizable or clever.
 For me, the true icons of brand advertising though have been those campaigns that were about much more than just publicity or sales.
 In each case, iconic campaigns locked the brand itself to a change in the collective mindset.
 They instigated challenges to how people felt or what people did or how people expressed things, tying them to images, ideas and phrases that people were bewitched by, so that the brands were linked to those changes in attitude.
 Perhaps it’s no surprise after all that many of these products had few natural attributes to work off.
 Perhaps that lack of innate reason to buy inspired creators and approvers alike to push the boundaries.
 So much of today’s advertising seems to be missing that gentle bite.
 It may be cool and smart, but it often lacks a beguiling sense of subversion.

 The iconic brand campaigns told stories – and those stories were always human.
-To a certain extent, it could be argued they were often simpler ads for simpler times, but I think far more importantly people recognised, and identified with, the integrity of what they read or saw.
+To a certain extent, it could be argued they were often simpler ads for simpler times, but I think far more importantly people recognized, and identified with, the integrity of what they read or saw.
 They believed the characters.
 Perhaps, more advertising should be more stark, more frank – less polished, less technical, more down to earth.
 Perhaps as Leo Burnett himself did with the Marlboro Man, writers need to develop icons who feel real rather than wheeling in celebrities or mouthpieces who just sell.